 - a.
 Twenty hours of portfolio development: Probationary teachers working toward tenure will be granted 20 (twenty) Continuing Education Units (CEUs) for the development of the A of T portfolio.
 These CEUs may be used for relicensure purposes. - b.
-Peer coaching class participation: The cost for the District Peer Coaching class (maximum 16 hours), attended outside of the teacher duty day, will be paid from site staff
+Peer coaching class participation: The cost for the District Peer Coaching class (maximum 16 hours), attended outside of the teacher duty day, will be paid from site staff development funds.

-- development funds.
 Sixteen (16) CEUs will be given to each participant upon completion of the course.
 These CEUs may be used for relicensure purposes. - c.
 Site staff development funds will be accessed to provide at least one full day of reserve teacher time for peer observations.
 The site should provide additional days as needed.

-Bonus Options: Effective January 1, 2000, teachers upon Achievement oF Tenure will have the option of:
+Bonus: Effective January 1, 2012, upon Achievement oF Tenure, teachers will receive a taxable \$1,000 direct cash payment.